Solaireis/CWC-Application-Security-Project/Tasks.md

   - Using RSAES-OAEP 4096 bit key with a SHA-512 digest (Asymmetric Encryption)
     - 156 bits of security
   - Preventing sensitive data from being sniffed and exposed such as the session identifier
-- Encrypting the sensitive data in the database using Google's Symmetric Encryption Algorithm
+- Encrypting the sensitive data in the database using Google Cloud Platform KMS symmetric encryption service
   - Using Google Cloud Platform KMS (Key Management Service) API
   - 256-bit Advanced Encryption Standard (AES-256) keys in Galois Counter Mode (GCM), padded with Cloud KMS-internal metadata
   - Each user has a unique symmetric key for encryption and decryption